kabugatti/aurora-frontend/docs/assessments/grammar-foundations-assessments.md

-# Grammar Foundations – Present Simple Assessments
+# Grammar Foundations Assessments

-## Question 1
+## Present Simple Assessments

+### Q1.
+Subject-Verb Agreement

-Which sentence is correct in the Present Simple tense?
+Which sentence is correct?

-- a) She go to school every day.
+- a) He go to school every day.
-- b) She goes to school every day.
+- b) He goes to school every day.
-- c) She going to school every day.
+- c) He going to school every day.
-- d) She is go to school every day.
+- d) He gone to school every day.

-**Correct:** b – Tests the Present Simple tense.
+**Correct Answer:** b) He goes to school every day.

+**Rationale:** In the Present Simple tense, with third person singular subjects, the verb takes an -s ending.

 ---

-## Question 2
+### Q2.
+Adverb Placement

-Where should the adverb "always" be placed in the sentence?
+Where should the adverb "always" be placed in the sentence "He is on time"?

 - a) He always is on time.
 - b) He is always on time.
 - c) Always he is on time.
-- d) He is on always time.
+- d) He is on time always.

-**Correct:** b – 'Always' usually follows the verb 'be'.
+**Correct Answer:** b) He is always on time.

+**Rationale:** The adverb "always" is correctly placed after the verb "is".

 ---

-## Question 3
+### Q3.
+Negative Form

-Which sentence is in the Present Simple tense?
+Which is the correct negative form of "She likes coffee"?

-- a) They are playing football now.
+- a) She not likes coffee.
-- b) They have played football yesterday.
+- b) She doesn’t likes coffee.
-- c) They play football every weekend.
+- c) She doesn’t like coffee.
-- d) They will play football tomorrow.
+- d) She don’t like coffee.

-**Correct:** c – Tests habits in the Present Simple.
+**Correct Answer:** c) She doesn’t like coffee.

+**Rationale:** In Present Simple negative sentences, use "does not (doesn’t)" + base verb.

 ---

-## Question 4
+### Q4.
+Question Form

-Which of the following is correct?
+Which is the correct question form?

-- a) He go to the office every day.
-- b) He going to the office every day.
-- c) He goes to the office every day.
-- d) He is go to the office every day.

-**Correct:** c – Subject-verb agreement in the Present Simple.
+- a) Likes she pizza?
+- b) Does she like pizza?
+- c) Do she likes pizza?
+- d) She likes pizza?

+**Correct Answer:** b) Does she like pizza?

+**Rationale:** In Present Simple questions, use "Does + subject + base verb".

 ---

-## Question 5
+### Q5.
+Article Usage

-Choose the correct article:
+Which is the correct sentence?

-- a) He is a honest man.
+- a) She is a honest person.
-- b) He is an honest man.
+- b) She is an honest person.
-- c) He is the honest man.
+- c) She is the honest person.
-- d) He is honest man.
+- d) She is honest person.

-**Correct:** b – Before a consonant sound.
+**Correct Answer:** b) She is an honest person.

+**Rationale:** Because "honest" begins with a vowel sound.